Sunday, December 16, 2007

 iv.
 Long,

-Ex: In so far as manifestations of infestation by a small faunal species were evident in the residential facilities provided for the agricultural laborers, an unwillingness to occupy, utilize, or in any manner inhabit the facilities was therefore demonstrated by the aforementioned laborers.)
+v.
+Complex Sentences ( Ex: In so far as manifestations of infestation by a small faunal species were evident in the residential facilities provided for the agricultural laborers, an unwillingness to occupy, utilize, or in any manner inhabit the facilities was therefore demonstrated by the aforementioned laborers.)
 It is an interesting contrast between journalism and academic writing.
 It is almost the exact opposite of Orwell because it suggests wordiness and the rearrangement of words.
 It would be difficult for a trained journalist to get used to this style.
 I think that it is more difficult to write academically because it is a laboring procedure to find words that embellish a statement, instead of giving raw facts.
 Again, I feel that if we are a society that wants to have information readily available to the public, we should adjust writing so that it can be read by the general public.
 A more informed public is a better global situation.
 I do understand the basis for academic writing, but I think that journalists should adhere more closely to Orwell's suggestions.

 The final reading is the report on the Incident at Three Mile Island.
 The Staff Report contains an analysis of how the crisis was handled by the media.
 Pages 165-166 discuss the errors, in detail, including apologies from people who had miscalculated damages.
 For example, Mattson explains his error, "My practical knowledge on this kind of situation is not as good as Victor's."
 Next came an account of how information had been censored during the event.
 Met Ed had issued an "internal update" about the size of the bubble with a special note about not informing the press.
 The information was then, of course, leaked by one broadcaster and the story was picked up.
 "In sum, the information about the bubble released by Metropolitan Edison and the NRC was inadequate and contradictory.
 It was inadequate because the NRC and Met Ed displayed an inability to provide complete information phrased for a nontechnical audience of reporters" (167).
 I can understand this to a point, but I also feel that it is the job of a reporter to disseminate information so that it can easily deciphered by readers.
 If this requires outside research, then that research should be performed.